Blog Layout

 In a recent census, Sacramento County, CA had a population of 1.54M people.
 Out of these, a whopping 43.6% were renters, which is the second biggest renter population of all counties in California.

-To help bring order to such high renter numbers, California has statewide landlord-tenant laws in place when renting a personal property.
-Unfortunately for landlords, California is one of the least landlord-friendly states in the country for rentals.
-This is mostly due to the California tenant protection act, like rent control legislation and rights tenants gain under their agreements with landlords.
+To help bring order to such high renter numbers, California has statewide landlord-tenant laws in place when housing a personal property.
+Unfortunately for landlords, California is one of the least landlord-friendly states in the country for housing rentals.
+This is mostly due to the California tenant protection act, like rent control legislation and rights residents gain under their agreements with landlords.

 The following is a basic overview of the state’s landlord-tenant laws.